 An inflatable foot rest also folds up and fits in a side pocket.

-Additionally, there’s a foldable travel blanket that fits in a side pocket.
+Additionally, the BauBax travel jacket comes with a foldable travel blanket that fits in a side pocket.

 Earplugs in a small case.

 Bottle opener and whistle

 There’s a metal bottle opener with a whistle on the other side that can attach to the inside of the BauBax side pocket.